NyaDanilusNya/DanilusVM/README.md

 ---

-`filesystem` - interfave for working with filesystem of VM
+`filesystem` - interface for working with filesystem of VM

 `filesystem.exists(string path) -> bool` - checks if file exists

 `filesystem.isdir(string path) -> bool` - checks if a folder exists

-`filesystem.mkdir(string path) -> bool` - creates folder, if successful then returns true
+`filesystem.mkdir(string path) -> bool` - creates a folder, if successful - returns true

-`filesystem.size(string path) -> bool, number` - returns true if successful and size of file
+`filesystem.size(string path) -> bool, number` - returns true if successful and the size of the specified file

 `filesystem.rmfile(string path) -> bool` - deletes the file (or folder) if it is empty, returns true if successful